borkdude/blog/posts/oss-updates-jul-aug-2026.md

 ## Sponsors

-I'd like to thank all the sponsors and contributors that make this work possible.
-Without you, the below projects would not be as mature or wouldn't exist or be maintained at all!
+I'd like to thank all the sponsors and contributors who make this work possible.
+Without you, the projects below would not be as mature or would not exist or be maintained at all!
 So a sincere thank you to everyone who contributes to the sustainability of these projects.